We will be working this Saturday (25 March) to replace an on-site crane to support our ongoing works at our Kings Avenue site.

 You may notice an increase in traffic caused by the deliveries but please be assured that we will do all we can to minimise disruption.
 If you would like to raise any issues, please call us directly on 0800 783 2855 so we can help.

 Our site on Kings Avenue is located at the junction of Kings Avenue and Acre Lane.
 We will be building a permanent shaft and headhouse at our Kings Avenue site, to drive a tunnel boring machine to our reception site at Wimbledon and receive a tunnel boring machine from our existing substation site at New Cross.
 Excavated material will also be removed at this site.

 We are building the tunnels and shafts under our permitted development rights, which means we do not need planning permission for the entire project.
 We have secured planning permission for the headhouse from the London Borough of Lambeth.
 The headhouse is required for ventilation and as a permanent point of access for the tunnel once it is built.

 National Grid has been working on the site since Spring 2020 and since this time we have:

-The TBM from our New Cross site is due to arrive in early 2023
+The TBM from our New Cross site is due to arrive in late March or early April 2023